weigandconstruction/portico/README.md

 ### 1. Generate a Configuration

-First, generate a configuration showing the tags available in your OpenAPI specification:
+First, generate a configuration file for your OpenAPI specification:

 ```bash
 # Generate config with default name (portico.config.json)